andrewdavidmackenzie/flow/docs/internals/overview.md

 * Flow loading: the process of reading in the flow description and building an internal representation of it
 * Flow compiling: take hierarchical flows representation loaded from previous stage and "compile down" to one more suited for project for flow project generation for execution.
-* Flow execution: The generated project is loaded by the generic runtime library (flowrlib) and the functions are executed in turn.
+* Flow execution: The generated project is loaded by the generic run-time library (flowrlib) and the functions are executed in turn.